qppd/Smart-Sprayer/README.md

 3. Connect GSM module to GPIO 10 (RX) and GPIO 11 (TX)
 4. Attach the I2C LCD to the default I2C pins (GPIO 21 SDA, GPIO 22 SCL)
 5. Connect the WiFi reset button to GPIO 23 (with pull-up resistor)
+6. Connect menu navigation buttons: Up to GPIO 25, Down to GPIO 26, Select to GPIO 27
+7. Connect DS1302 RTC: CE to GPIO 32, I/O to GPIO 33, CLK to GPIO 14
-6. Insert SIM card into GSM module and attach antenna
+8. Insert SIM card into GSM module and attach antenna
-7. Power the system with appropriate voltage sources
+9. Power the system with appropriate voltage sources

 ### Software Upload
 1. Open `source/esp32/SmartSprayer/SmartSprayer.ino` in Arduino IDE